iotaledger/iota-area-codes/docs/iota-area-codes.md

 Each code uses these two parts to locate a larger region and then find the precise location within that region.

-For those needing more precision, an additional, optional character can be used to improve accuracy to roughly 3 x 3 meters – about the size of a small car.
+For those needing more precision, an additional, optional character can be used to improve accuracy to roughly 3 x 3 meters – about the size of a small car. _The code length excludes the separator._

 | Code length   | 2       | 4      | 6          | 8            | 10                | 11    |
 | ------------- | ------- | ------ | ---------- | ------------ | ----------------- | ----- |